Aszeal/stock-analysis/README.md

 ## Summary

-### Avantages and Disadvantages of refactoring script
+### Avantages and Disadvantages of Refactoring Script

 ### Avantages and Disadvantages of The Original and Refactored VBA Script